rexraptor08/animation-controls/README.md

 For help on learning how to get a workflow going in blender I found these two tutorials to be quite helpful.

-[Arturo Paracullos](https://github.com/arturitu) has a good tutorial on how to export from blender using the THREE exporter plugin for blender.
+[Arturo Paracullos](https://github.com/arturitu) has a good tutorial on how to export from blender using the THREE exporter plugin.
 You can find his tutorial here: [Workflow: Animation from Blender to three.js)(http://unboring.net/workflows/animation.html).

 To learn how to create and import animation actions to your character see this great little tutorial: [Creating and Editing Actions](https://www.youtube.com/watch?v=Gb152Qncn2s)